What is Maths Week England for?

 Maths Week England 2021 will take place from 8th to 12th November.

 How Can I Help?

-You can spread the word by telling people about this website and our Twitter page .
+You can spread the word by telling people about this website.
+We also have Instagram, Facebook, and Twitter pages.
 You can start to plan an interesting maths event for your school or college.
 You can encourage your children’s school to take part.
-Also, fill out the form here to let us know how you might be able to help.
-Filling out the form doesn’t commit you to anything!

 So what’s the vision?